 As North Carolinians and as Jews, we are committed to welcoming all who seek the same promise of safety and prosperity that first drew many of our own ancestors to this land.

 We are proud of our community members who help lead the Refugee Resettlement & Immigrant Justice Initiative at Judea Reform (JRC) in the Triangle.
-The Initiative has furnished more than ten homes for newly arriving Afghans and other refugees over the past six years.
-You can join Judea Reform's Refugee Resettlement and Immigrant Justice Team Meeting on the first Wednesday of each month at 7pm by sending an email to m[email protected] to get involved with this local work.
+You can join Judea Reform's Refugee Resettlement and Immigrant Justice Team Meeting on the first Wednesday of each month at 7pm by sending an email to [email protected] to get involved with this local work.

 Many of those in our movement are Jewish people whose ancestors faced conditions disturbingly similar to what we are seeing today at the border and in detention centers around the country.
 We know from our own history what happens when a government targets, dehumanizes, and strips an entire group of people of their civil and human rights.
 We will never let anything like the Nazi Holocaust happen again.

-- CJJ Community Organizer Brandon Mond and
+- Former CJJ Community Organizer Brandon Mond and

 Roxana Bendezú, Executive Director of Migrant Roots Media,